PriyathamVarma/EXPRESS_JS/README.md

 1. Go to index.js again and have a look at the configuration for routes section
  > Install nodemon for hot-reloading
+ >> npm i -D nodemon --> -D only for developers not in production

 ## Pre-requesties